peterigz/timelinefxlib/readme.md

 	effect.Position(MouseX(), MouseY());
 }

-//This callback is for a specific emitter in the effect, and changes the amount of particles that are spawned based on the location of the mouse pointer void UpdateTorchFlames(tfx::EffectEmitter &emitter) {
+//This callback is for a specific emitter in the effect, and changes the amount of particles that are
+//spawned based on the location of the mouse pointer void UpdateTorchFlames(tfx::EffectEmitter &emitter) {
 	emitter.OverrideBaseAmount(MouseX());
 }

-//This callback gets called by every particle spawned by the Embers emitter in the torch effect and changes the color of the particles based on the location of the mouse pointer void UpdateEmbers(tfx::Particle &particle) {
+//This callback gets called by every particle spawned by the Embers emitter in the torch effect and
+//changes the color of the particles based on the location of the mouse pointer void UpdateEmbers(tfx::Particle &particle) {
 	float x = (float)particle.world.position.x / ScreenWidth();
 	float y = (float)particle.world.position.y / ScreenHeight();